ahmadsoe/ember-offline/README.md

-# Ember-offline
+# ember-offline

-Show notification on Ember app when user goes offline.
-Ember-offline is a wrapper of the [offline.js](http://github.hubspot.com/offline/docs/welcome/) library.
+Show notification on Ember app when user goes offline. ember-offline is a wrapper of the [offline.js](http://github.hubspot.com/offline/docs/welcome/) library.

 ## Demo